Print a complete copy of the

 9.00 - Capsules and Countermarks

 9.01 Each countermark must be in a regulation capsule except

 in the use of electronic band scanning systems, or in those

 clocks specifically designated by the manufacturer and/or AU

 Board of Directors to be used without capsules.
-(See 9.02 below.)
+(See 9.02

-manufactured for use without capsules
+9.02 AU-approved clocks manufactured for use without capsules

 may be used without capsules at all levels of competition.
 An

 in approved capsule-less clocks or with electronic band scanning

 9.03 Left Blank Intentionally.

 9.04 Telescoping capsules can be placed in the hole with

 either end up.
 Open-end capsules, which are not recommended

 because the countermark can fall out during clocking, must be

 placed in the hole with the open end down.
 Hinged-type capsules

 can be used with either end up.
 [1/2k]